-Staff Assessment: The reduction of one loading space along Continental Street will partially reduce the impact of the loading area to the pedestrian-oriented public realm.
-Staff are seeking further design development to enhance the at-grade frontage at the opening to the loading space.
-Recommended Condition 1.3.
+Staff Assessment: Staff are seeking further design development to enhance the at-grade frontage at the opening to the loading space.
+Recommended Condition 1.4.

-Rezoning Condition 11: Design development to maintain and enhance the green roof treatments indicated on the canted roof slope(s).
+Rezoning Condition 9: Design development to maintain and enhance the green roof treatments indicated on the canted roof slope(s).